frickjack/misc-stuff/AWS/lib/cloudformation/cellSetup/README.md

  ### Gateway Concepts

+* a lambda function
- * the API itself and its underlying resources
+* the API itself specified with `openapi.yaml` to proxy the lambda
 * a deployment of the API - immutable
+* a beta stage that directly references the lamda function
- * a Stage instantiation of a deployment
+* a prod stage that references a `gateway_prod` lambda alias

  It's a little confusing.
 When we update an API, we must create a new deployment, then point a stage at that deployment.

+### Development process

+For a code change:

+* update `code/`
+* update the stack - this deploys the new `code/`
+* test the `beta.` stage
+* update the `gateway_prod` lambda alias to manage the prod-stage deployment

+For api changes:

+* update the openapi definition
+* update the stack - this updates the rest api, and deploys new code
+* publish a new api deployment, and link the new api deployment to the beta stage
+* test the `beta.` stage
+* the new api deployment to the prod stage

 ## Mapping